moyapchen/moyapchen.github.io/about.md

 Spun this up in about a day with github pages using the [Poole Jekyll](https://github.com/poole/lanyon) template, with some minor modifications (mostly CSS, also footnotes + emojis) to fit me.
 [Click here](https://github.com/moyapchen/moyapchen.github.io) for the underlying repo.

-The image in the sidebar is a photo of some fireworks that I took as a high schooler, back when I had a bit of a photography phase.
-I had a shoddy digital camera but figured out how to play with the exposure time; I was plesantly surprised when one of my random "let's shoot at a firework while shaking the camera" images looked vaguely like it could be a bird.
-[Link to original (on Flickr) here.](https://www.flickr.com/photos/randomnormality/2638292064/) [^flickr]
+The image in the sidebar is from me spending a bit of time one day prompting ChatGPT with [a long exposure photo of some fireworks that I took as a high schooler](https://www.flickr.com/photos/randomnormality/2638292064/) (which was also the prior logo) plus [a prior image I'd generated for a blog post whose style I happened to like]({% post_url 2024-01-11-biohacking-my-way-to-freedom %}).

-Also I'm mostly definitely not a graphic designer.
-Plz halp.
-(See contact info below.)
+Also I'm mostly definitely not a graphic designer and will never be one.
+Feedback/suggestions/etc welcome. :)

-[^flickr]: Incidentally, I wonder if being a Flickr user first is why I ended up getting into Instagram relatively late in the curve of things [^sister] — I'd already satisfied my picture sharing urges with Flickr, and was never quite bought into the lead-by-aesthetics of Instagram.
-(Though, I definitely appreciate its value!)

-[^sister]: ...and only as a result of it being the primary way to contact my little sister...
-God I hate the messaging app ecosystem fragmentation that exists right now. [^infinite_jest]

 [^infinite_jest]: Incidentally, despite this unnecessary (and slightly over-the-top) usage of footnotes, I've never actually finished *Infinite Jest*.